• Skip to primary navigation

 What is your Networth

 Use a paper or Microsoft Excel and draw up your Balance Sheet.
-You’ll have your assets listed on one column and your liabilities on the other.
+You’ll have your assets listed in one column and your liabilities in the other.

 I’ve got a simple template set up for everyone to use here.
 Add or remove necessary items.
-The download link for the Excel file is below.
+The download link for the Financial Plan excel sheet is below.

 Personal-Balance-SheetDownload